hahn2014/pms-admin/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- **HahnSolo**: Developer of PMS Admin, version 1.0, updated July 2025.
+- **@Hahn2014**: Developer of PMS Admin, version 1.0, updated July 2025.
 - **The Movie Database (TMDB)**: For providing movie metadata and images.
 - **Chart.js**: For rendering analytics charts in the NAS Stats feature.
 - **Plex**: For media streaming integration.